 -once they know what sugar containing foods are, they want them – of course they do, they often taste great and are addictive

 – like adults, kids have ‘food with no brakes’.
 Case in point, our 5 year old ate a second bowl of ice cream after dinner when it was offered by her grandmother even though she was full and she subsequently felt really sick.
-Things like this have happened a few times with Lou, she doesn’t remember to tune in to her tummy if there high carb, high sugar food around.
-And humans evolved to prefer calorie dense food, we are naturally attracted to high carb and high fat food so that we can build up our reserves to survive famines (See this).
+Things like this have happened a few times with Lou, she doesn’t remember to tune in to her tummy if there is high carb, high sugar food around.
+And since humans evolved to prefer calorie dense food, we are naturally attracted to high carb and high fat food so that we can build up our reserves to survive famines (See this).
 It’s no wonder then that kids and adults alike can’t control themselves with this type of food.

 If you add all this together, what does it show?
 It’s f*cking impossible to keep your kids sugar free!
 It kind of makes me angry, but not everyone lives in the weird ancestral health bubble that David and I do.